Healthcare Benefits Enrollment Platform

 Solution + Design System

+The redesigned enrollment experience gave employees three things the old platform never did: a clear sense of progress, cost visibility at every step, and guidance exactly when they needed it.
 A persistent sidebar tracked completion across all six benefit categories throughout enrollment.
 Costs showed per pay period at every decision point, not just the final screen.
 No surprises at the end.

 For HSA contributions, the team built a real-time calculator directly into the enrollment flow.
 Type a number and instantly see employer match, annual total, and per-paycheck cost update live.
 The most confusing step became one of the clearest.